AlexeyBond/partly-solid-bicycle/doc/Nodes.md

 # Logical nodes

-Almost everything in PSB application (screens, entities, components, systems, configurations) is represented as a tree of `LogicalNode`s in runtime.
+Almost everything in PSB application (screens, entities, components, systems, configurations) is represented as a tree of `LogicNode`s in runtime.

-You may think of `LogicalNode`s tree as of a virtual filesystem in UNIX-like OS:
+You may think of `LogicNode`s tree as of a virtual filesystem in UNIX-like OS:

 * There is a root node (called also "application root").
     Application root is accessible as dependency through IoC container (dependency name is `"application root node"`, it requires no parameters and usually is a singleton).